iexcloud/docs/source/migrating-and-importing-data/accessing-s3-via-storage-integration.md

     ![](./accessing-s3-via-storage-integration/add-integration-dialog.png)

 1. Enter your IAM Role ARN (you copied it earlier) and submit.
-An External ID and User ARN appear in the Add Ingetration dialog.
+An External ID and User ARN appear in the Add Integration dialog.

     ![](./accessing-s3-via-storage-integration/aws-external-id-and-use-arn.png)

 1. Click **Go to credentials**.
-The External ID and User ARN, along with the Role ARN, appear in the AWS Integration section at the bottom of your **Credentials** page.
-In the next step, you'll copy these values into your AWS IAM role in the AWS console.
+The new External ID, new User ARN, and your Role ARN, appear in the AWS Integration section at the bottom of your **Credentials** page.
+In the next step, you'll use the External ID and User ARN in your IAM role in the AWS console.

     ![](./accessing-s3-via-storage-integration/aws-integration-section.png)

-1. In AWS, edit your IAM role.
-Replace the principal AWS user account and the external ID with the values from the **AWS Integration** section of your **Credentials** page in your IEX Cloud console.
+1. In the AWS console, edit your IAM role.
+Replace the principal AWS user account and the external ID with the values from the new External ID and new User ARN values.

     The JSON for your role may look like the following code, except `USER` and `EXTERNAL_ID` should be replaced with the values from your AWS integration.